Linas490/NotificationBroadcastService/README.md

   "DefaultConnection": "Host=localhost;Port=yourport;Database=notificationsdb;Username=postgres;Password=yourpassword"
 }
 ```
 Change the Port, Username, and Password fields to match the settings you chose during PostgreSQL installation.
-Make sure the database notificationsdb exists or create it before running the application.

 ### 3. Run the Services

 You must start **both** the API and the TCP server.